rubymorillo/pocket-data-101-list/README.md

-# The Pocket Data Analysis List 🗂
+# The Pocket Data 101 List 🗂
 A small, but formidable, list of free resources for anyone interested in learning more about data.
 (Many thanks to [all the folks on Twitter who responded to my call for resources](https://twitter.com/radiomorillo/status/1189276210444079106?s=20) and shared the ones that appear in this list.)

 ---